NSLS-II-BMM/BeamlineManual/_sources/log.rst.txt

 The names of the output data files are recorded with timestamps indicating when they were written.

-Several other activities specific to BMM also record to the log file.
+Several other activities specific to BMM also recorded to the log file.
 The snapshot tool described above is an example.

 Writing to the log file is accomplished in two ways.
 This function::